 There is one other addition.
 Two years after publication, Dunne wrote a letter clarifying various aspects of his flies to R.M.
 Marston, who published it in the Fishing Gazette.
 I have worked this information too into the appendices.

 A few new illustrations are also present; a unique photograph of him in his angling gear, a cartoon he drew bringing together both his fishing and his writings on precognitive dreams, and a page of sketch maps showing some rivers he fished.
 The cover (reproduced below) depicts a large trout which he caught and is still extant.

 Preparing a draft is one thing, interesting a publisher quite another.
-With the sad passing of Creel Press, no other is showing the slightest inclination and I am being forced to publish it myself.
+Having a very clear idea of how I wanted it to look, I decided to publish it myself.
 Nowadays this is quite easy, via print-on-demand services such as Lulu.com.
 Ensuring a volume of adequate quality is less easy.
-I have done my best and, despite the relatively high cost, intend to make it available as a cloth-bound hardback complete with dust cover.
+I have done my best and, despite the relatively high cost, it will be available as a cloth-bound hardback complete with dust cover.
 Unfortunately I have not been able to combine this with a stitched spine, so it will be what they call "perfect bound", with individual glued pages in the mass-market style.
 Quality control may not always be quite what one wishes, but if you return a flawed copy it will be replaced free of charge.